antoniofull/thexpatmagazine.com/src/pages/blog/2015-01-14-people-living-in-netherlands.md

 ## 3 &#8211; Birthdays are cheap!

-Don&#8217;t expect to spend a lot of money for your colleague&#8217;s birthday, 1 or 2 euros are enough, but most of the times you won&#8217;t even buy a present, so don&#8217;t expect one when it&#8217;s your turn! 🙂
+Don't expect to spend a lot of money for your colleague's birthday, 1 or 2 euros are enough, but most of the times you won't even buy a present, so don't expect one when it's your turn! 🙂

 Anyway there is something that cannot be miss at the birthday and is ..